LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 redirect_from:
   - maven-ai-powered-routing-tutorial.html
   - maven-ai-ai-powered-routing-tutorial.html
+  - maven-ai-dynamic-routing-tutorial.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
-documentname: Maven AI
+documentname: Conversation Orchestrator
 subfoldername: Dynamic Routing
-permalink: maven-ai-dynamic-routing-tutorial.html
+permalink: conversation-orchestrator-dynamic-routing-tutorial.html
 indicator: messaging
 ---

 ## Introduction

-This document walks through an example to create a policy using Maven Workspace and using it for routing to a skill.
+This document walks through an example to create a policy using Conversation Orchestrator and using it for routing to a skill.

 The examples provided here start with a simple implementation, using static attributes (hard coded values), and then add more complexity such as using the session store, LivePerson functions, and Conversation Builder integration.
 This tutorial will help you understand the high level concepts and create basic building blocks on which you will be able to create more complex solutions.